jakejs/jake/README.md

 A Task is also an EventEmitter which emits the 'start' event when it begins to run, and the 'complete' event when it is finished.
-This allows asynchronous tasks to be run from within other asked via either `invoke` or `execute`, and ensure they will complete before the rest of the containing task executes.
+This allows asynchronous tasks to be run from within other tasks via either `invoke` or `execute`, and ensures they will complete before the rest of the containing task executes.
 See the section "Running tasks from within other tasks," below.

 ### File-tasks